 Here is the article: Accurate Inverse RIAA

-You can buy a set of 2 Inverse RIAA PCB’s for $20 + $12 Shipping by clicking on the link below.
+You can buy a set of 2 Inverse RIAA PCB’s over in the Shop.

 If you prefer to etch your own boards, here are the updated (Oct 2021) Gerbers IRN Oct 2021.
 Kindly note, these Gerbers are for personal use only.
 You may not manufacture and sell these boards as they are copyrighted to hifisonix.